FelipeSSac/nlwValoriza/README.md

 - [PostegreSQL](https://www.postgresql.org/)
 - [JSONWebToken](https://github.com/auth0/node-jsonwebtoken#readme)

-## 💻 Projeto
+## 💻 Project

-Valoriza é uma plataforma para promover o reconhecimento entre companheiros de equipe.
+Valoriza it´s a platform to promote the recognition between job partners..

-## 🚀 Como executar
+## 🚀 How to run

-- Clone o repositório
+- Clone this repository.
-- Rode `yarn` para baixar as dependências
+- Run `yarn` to install dependencies.
-- Rode `yarn typeorm migration:run` para criar as tabelas do banco de dados.
+- Run `yarn typeorm migration:run` to create all tables in database.
-- Rode o `yarn dev` para iniciar a aplicação.
+- Run `yarn dev` to start the application.

-Por fim, a aplicação estará disponível em `http://localhost:3000`
+Now available on `http://localhost:3000` on your browser.